Chi Kung five elements: moving from the centre: all levels

 - Do you have a bone or joint problem, such as arthritis, osteoporosis, back or knee problems?

 How will I be taught, and will there be any work outside the class?

-This course is taught online.
-You will be taught through demonstration and participation.
+You will be taught through demonstration and active participation.
 The course tutor will give individual instruction during the class to enhance and develop your practice.
 Some handouts will also be provided.

 Are there any other costs?
 Is there anything I need to bring?

 You should wear loose comfortable clothing and soft indoor shoes.
 ‘Socks only’ practice is not permitted on wooden floors.

 When I've finished, what course can I do next?

 Other Chi Kung and/or T’ai Chi courses are available at City Lit; or repeat Chi Kung, Five Elements the next academic year.

 Heike Clarke is a German tutor, Chi Kung tutor and Craniosacral Therapist.
 After completing her MA in English and Spanish Philology and Adult Education in Germany, she moved to London, where she has been a German teacher since 2003.
 Being a life-long learner, she also tried out many courses at Citylit as a student and developed a passion for Chi Kung.
 In 2011 she became a Chi Kung teacher.
 In 2017 she graduated as a Craniosacral Therapist at the CTET where she currently also is an assistant tutor.
 Heike loves the mixture of her subject areas and to develop her knowledge further and beyond and she loves teaching.